 |Craves comfort foods||Open to options|

-This year, the holidays can bring unexpected stress and sadness more than any other.
-Being far away from our families and friends can be an emotional challenge, which obviously can trigger any coping mechanism, like overeating.
-Therefore, taking care of yourself is vital to avoid stress and overeating and your health.
+The holidays can bring more unexpected stress and sadness than any other time.
+Being far away or too close from our families and friends can be an emotional challenge, which obviously can trigger any coping mechanism, like overeating.
+Therefore, taking care of yourself is vital to avoid stress, overeating, and other unhealthy habits.
 That is why it is essential to eat healthy foods, get enough sleep, take care of your body and stay active to lessen fatigue, anxiety, and sadness.

-Most importantly, be kind to yourself, stay safe, be grateful for what you do have, enjoy the food and company of these close to you.
+Most importantly, be kind to yourself, stay safe, be grateful for what you have, and enjoy the food and company of these close to you.